-Good sleep, good food, exercise and meditation/mindfulness affect all body systems positively and so has a positive impact on pain.
+Good sleep, good food, exercise (appropriate to your condition), and meditation/mindfulness affect all body systems positively and so has a positive impact on pain.
+Pacing, rest when you need to stop, do when you feel better.
+That is hard but a necessary skill to keep you from overdoing, which slows healing.